nanobox-io/nanobox-docs/source/app-config/cron-jobs.html.md

 ---
 title: Cron Jobs
+description: Nanobox cron jobs allow you to create scheduled tasks for your apps for things like automated backups, system maintenance, etc.
 ---

 Cron Jobs allow you to create scheduled tasks for your apps.
 They are commonly used to automate system maintenance or administration, but can also be used for many other things.